 six: Pump

 If you plan on trying to breastfeed, regardless of anything, get the free pump through insurance!
 You can’t order it until a month before your due date, but it couldn’t hurt to call sooner to see what options are through your carrier.
-Since my first daughter arrived early, I hadn’t ordered mine yet.
-I was able to ask the lactation consultant at the hospital for her opinion on which is best.

 I really recommend having one double electric pump and a hand pump or Suction Milk Saver.